 4. Classify Your Data According to Level of Importance

 - High-Risk Data: High-risk data includes any data whose loss can result in a compliance breach or lawsuit.
-This type of data includes credit card details, social security numbers, health records, etc. There may also be certain types of data that are considered high value under compliance rules of the region where you are conducting your business.
+This type of data includes credit card details, social security numbers, health records, etc. There may also be certain types of data that are considered high value under the compliance rules of the region where you are conducting your business.

 - Confidential Data: Confidential data is not protected by law, but its security is vital for your organization.
 Most of the information controlled under this category can affect your company’s reputation if leaked.

 - Public Data: The data that is readily available to your customers and users is considered public.
-It is of no use to the malicious actors as it is free and can be accessed online with minimal security clearance.
+It is of no use to malicious actors as it is free and can be accessed online with minimal security clearance.

 Auditors review the security protocols and regulations for data safety.
 Often, they even quiz random employees to learn how aware they are of their company’s data safety rules.
 Cybersecurity awareness sessions ensure that employees do not get caught by surprise during the audit.